University of Regina Profile

 Dr. William Riddell Centre (right) and College West Residence (left) on main campus.
 Photo: U of R Photography Dept.

-The University of Regina's main campus and historic original College Avenue campus, covering 930 acres, provide an attractive study and work environment for the more than 14,200 full-time and part-time students who attended during 2010-11 as well as 406 full-time faculty, 865 permanent staff and approximately 1,300 term or casual employees.
+The University of Regina's main campus and historic original College Avenue campus, covering 930 acres, provide an attractive study and work environment for our students, faculty and staff.

 Both the main campus and College Avenue campus are located in Wascana Centre, one of the largest urban parks in North America and the first in Canada to be created by a tri-level government/education partnership.